 American Homestay Network – Seattle

-Seattle is one of the most beautiful cities in the country.
+Seattle is one of the most beautiful and fastest growing cities in the country.
 The hilly landscape is surrounded by water and on a sunny day you can see snowcapped mountains in all directions.
-The people are known for being laid back and outdoorsy.
-You can find several fantastic colleges in within the city including University of Washington, Seattle Pacific University & A.C.E Language Institute, and the Seattle Community Colleges.
+The people are known for being laid back and friendly and enjoy being outdoors.
+Seattle is also home to Microsoft, Google, Starbucks, Boeing, and Amazon.
+You can find several highly recommended colleges within the city including University of Washington, Seattle Pacific University & A.C.E Language Institute, Shoreline Community College, and the Seattle Community Colleges.

 Fun Facts About Seattle